StraToN/unofficial-escoria-reloaded/README.md

 * [ ] The variable `screen_ofs` of main.gd is always set to Vector2(0, 0).
 Either it's unused or its function has yet to be documented

+* [ ] `res://addons/escoria-core/game/core-scripts/behaviors/interactive.gd` seems unused

+* [ ] At some places (e.g. with the Movable class), nodes are instantiated by creating a node and setting the node's script to the respective class.
+This can be optimized by just using e.g. var movable_node = Movable.new()

+* [ ] Instead of using a dictionary for walk_context, use a real class

+* [ ] Should we keep defining the animations in a script instead of a real object?
+Providing a script as a parameter to a function seems weird

+* [ ] Fix all TODO and FIXME places in the code

 ### Future features

 * [ ] Integrated ESC editor